 Garmin has many competitors that make comparable or sometimes better products for the money.
 Garmin’s main competitors are Polar, Apple, Suunto, Fitbit, and even Garmin itself!
 Read more below:

 - The Apple Watch Series 6 and SE are the best Garmin Venu 2 and Vivoactive 4 alternatives.
 They’re both accurate and fully featured smartwatches that have plenty of multisport tracking modes.
+Learn more here.
+If you’re looking for a Venu 2 alternative on Android, check out the Samsung Galaxy Watch 4.

 - The Polar Vantage V2 is the best Garmin Forerunner 745 and 945 alternative.
 This is Polar’s latest flagship running watch and comes with premium features like Recovery Pro, various performance tests, and much more.